About the Journal

 Peer Review Process

 The decision to publish an article (or not) will always remain the responsibility of the editors, though it will always be subsequent to the peer review process.
 An article with two negative reviews will never be accepted for its publication.
 An article with a positive review and a negative one, or one with two positive reviews may be either accepted or rejected.
-Furthermore, if an article receives one positive review and a negative one, the editor can seek the appraisal of a third reviewer.
+Furthermore, if an article receives one positive review and a negative one, the editors can seek the appraisal of a third reviewer.
+Based on the three reports, the editors will decide whether to publish the text.

 The comments of the reviewers will be considered as contribution to the work of the authors and orientation for the editors, but with the exception of two negative reviews, they will not be considered prescriptive in nature.

-If the reviewers and the editor suggest any changes, the author has a 4-week period in which to implement them.
-No articles that have been modified after reviews will be sent to the reviewer once more, instead it will be the editor who will make the final decision about its publication.
+If the reviewers and the editors suggest any changes, the author has a 4-week period in which to implement them.
+No articles that have been modified after reviews will be sent to the reviewer once more, instead it will be the editors who will make the final decision about its publication.
 In this phase, the article may still be rejected.

 Publication Frequency